School Options in BC

 Government of BC 2021

-Sometimes referenced as unschooling, homeschooling students are not registered with government accredited schools.
-Their educational programs are not regulated by the Ministry of Education and students are not eligible for funding.
+Sometimes referenced as unschooling, homeschooling students are not registered with government-accredited schools.
+Their educational programs are not regulated by the Ministry of Education and students are not eligible for designation funding.

-Online Learning (formally Distributed Learning) is offered by both public and independent schools.
+Online Learning – OL (formerly Distributed Learning) is offered by both public and independent schools.

-Distributed Learning (now Online Learning) schools are BC Ministry of Education or government funded schools that offer choice in how the BC curriculum is delivered to students who choose to learn outside of a regular “brick and mortar” school.
+Online Learning schools are BC Ministry of Education or government-funded schools that offer choice in how the BC curriculum is delivered to students who choose to learn outside of a regular “brick and mortar” school.

 - Supervised by a B.C.-certified teacher